frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie/README.md

 # Doobie integration

-It is easy to embed a doobie program in a freestyle program using the _freestyle-doobie_ module.
+It's easy to embed a doobie program in a Freestyle program using the _freestyle-doobie_ module.
 This module provides a very simple algebra with only one operation: `transact`.
 Handlers for this algebra are available if there is a doobie `Transactor` for the target type.

 The standard freestyle and cats imports: